postcss/postcss-bem-linter/README.md

     Two things to note: In non-strict mode, *any* combined sequences are accepted.
     And if you do not specify a combined pattern, in strict mode it is assumed that combined sequences must match the same pattern as initial sequences.
+- `utilities`: A regular expression describing valid utility selectors.
+This will be use if the stylesheet uses `/** @define utilities */`, as explained below.

 So you might call the plugin in any of the following ways: